EdutainmentLIVE/swf-theme/README.md

 The theme is automatically inserted as props in all styled components throughout the app:

-Fo more information about using styled-components take a look at their [documentation](https://styled-components.com/docs/)
+For more information about using styled-components take a look at their [documentation](https://styled-components.com/docs/)

 ```jsx
 import styled from 'styled-components'